 Toxic shock syndrome is an example of a type of shock from an infection.

 A person in shock has extremely low blood pressure.
 Depending on the specific cause and type of shock, symptoms will include one or more of the following:

 - Chest pain

 - Rapid but weak pulse

 Take the following steps if you think a person is in shock:

 - Check the person's airway, breathing, and circulation.
 If necessary, begin rescue breathing and CPR.

-- Even if the person is able to breathe on his or her own, continue to check rate of breathing at least every 5 minutes until help arrives.
+- Even if the person is able to breathe on their own, continue to check rate of breathing at least every 5 minutes until help arrives.

 - If the person is conscious and does NOT have an injury to the head, leg, neck, or spine, place the person in the shock position.
 Lay the person on the back and elevate the legs about 12 inches.
 Do NOT elevate the head.
 If raising the legs will cause pain or potential harm, leave the person lying flat.